Laboratory Technologists & Research Associates

 Former Group Members and Alumni

 - Caitlyn McKinley (MSc student 2015 to 2017).
-Currently, graduate student in OT program at Queen’s University.
+Currently, a graduate student in OT program at Queen’s University.

 - Rebecca Radzinski (MSc student 2014 to 2016).
 Currently a Metallurgist at Algoma Steel.